PAWS RESCUE LEAGUE INC.

 Do you accept donations?

-Caring for animals in need requires significant financial resources.
+Rescuing and providing care for dogs in need requires significant financial resources.
 Monetary donations support vital services like veterinary care and transportation.
 You can also contribute through in-kind donations, such as unopened food, toys, treats, and pet supplies.
-Visit our wishlists on [Amazon/Chewy] to donate essential items.
-Every donation, no matter the size, brings us closer to our mission of rescuing and rehousing animals in need.
+Visit our wishlists on Amazon & Chewy to donate essential items.
+Every donation, no matter the size, brings us closer to our mission of rescuing dogs at risk of euthanasia and placing them in loving forever homes.
 Thank you for your generosity!

 Are my donations to paws rescue league tax deductible?